xibosignage/xibo-manual/source/en/media_module_weather.md

 **Paid plans** unlock a 16 day forecast as well as other optimisations in the way the data is pulled through.

 {/tip}

+{noncloud}
+{version}
+Existing users currently using the One Call API 2.5 should transfer to the One Call API 3.0 in order to continue using this service.
+Access to One Call 2.5 will no longer be possible after June 2024.
+Further details on how to transfer can be found [here.](https://openweathermap.org/one-call-transfer)

+After transferring to a new key, please ensure you clear the cache for Weather using the row menu from the **Modules** page!

+{/version}
+{/noncloud}

 {nonwhite}
 {cloud}